 5. Mood memory: Our current emotional state facilitates recall of experiences that had a similar emotional tone.
 When we are in a happy mood, we tend to recall pleasant events and vice versa.

 6. Duration neglect: The way we remember events is not necessarily made up of a total of every individual moment.
-Instead, we tend to remember and overemphasize the peak (best or worst) moment and the last moment, and neglect the duration of an experience.
+Instead, we tend to remember and overemphasize the peak (best or worst) moment and the last moment, and neglect the duration of the experience.